 The information in the letter has meant that I’ve been able to free up a little brain space to start establishing a routine for us.
 Andrew is lucky enough to be in a position that he can work from home, and we have found through trail and error the best working hours for him are 08:00 until 16:00.
 He’s also finishing up the corrections on his thesis, so his evenings and weekends are pretty full of that, but we’ve set aside Friday nights for a takeaway (from a small local place), then Saturday night is 90’s film and ice cream night.

 In order to encourage some more non-lockdown thinking I signed up for some illustration courses that helped me figure out some great Procreate tips and tricks.
-I’m also working on a piece of writing to submit to this year’s Write Now initiative run by Penguin, whether it goes ahead or not remains to be seen but I promised myself I’d apply in 2020 and I’m proud of myself for doing so under the circumstances.
+I’m also working on a piece of writing as part of a much larger creative project, whether it all comes together or not remains to be seen but I promised myself I’d write more for this piece of work in 2020 and I’m proud of myself for doing so under the circumstances.
 Lastly for this month I’m sewing again!
 I started with some alterations after a wardrobe sort out and I’m moving on to making my own clothes, which I’ll definitely write more about in the near future.